woof84/wire-sandbox/_posts/2018-04-07-the-wire-creative-team.md

             </div>
             <div class="col s9">
               <span class="black-text">
                 Jen is a doctoral student in the department of Information Studies.
 She researches how youth use social media for social support, and is highly enthusiastic about technology-facilitated community enagagement.
-She hopes to explore ways to connect and grow learning communities through both offline and online means.
+She hopes to explore new ways to connect and grow learning communities through both offline and online means with WI+RE.
                 </span>
             </div>
           </div>